idalaki6-stack/Club-and-Society-Management-Portal./README.md

 -Application Layer: PHP & Java for handling logic and requests -Data Layer:MySQL database for storing user, club, and event data

+Database
+MySQL After installation,open your browser and run:http://localhost/club/index.php

+System Architecture
+The application follows a multi-layered architecture:
+-Presentation Layer:HTML,CSS,javaScript-Application Layer:PHP & Java for handling logic and requests -Data Layer:MySQL database for sstoring user,club,and event data given below is a youtube link to exlplain the overall function of the portal:https://youtu.be/JJz8Noa2UbY